You want smart political talk without the meltdowns?

 If you're a Republican, you believe in limited government.

-Or you're a Republican, you're not supposed to believe in top-down government run anything.
+Or you're a Republican, you're not supposed to believe in top-down government-run anything.

-Um, there's a lot of talk about how, well, Donald Trump's in a mess.
+There's a lot of talk about how, well, Donald Trump's in a mess.

 I don't see it at all.

-They just the media just wants him to fail.
+The media just wants him to fail.

 They're focused, they're fixated on Russia, and there's no evidence.